 11. Strange Times in Ireland: Death and the Meaning of Loss Under COVID-19

 12. Between an Ethics of Care and Scientific Uncertainty: Dilemmas of General Practitioners in Marseille

-Romain Lutaud, Jeremy Ward, Gaëtan Gentile and Pierre Verger
+Romain Lutaud, Jeremy K. Ward, Gaëtan Gentile and Pierre Verger

 13. Post-pandemic Routes in the Context of Latin Countries: The Impact of COVID-19 in Italy and Spain